No Fee Guarantee

-Rear-end accidents are one of the most common types of car accidents seen on MA roads.
+Rear-end accidents are one of the most common types of car accidents seen on Massachusetts roads.
 Various risky behaviors and environmental hazards can increase the chances of these accidents occurring.

 We all know the risks involved when driving while distracted, and the laws keep changing in order to address these dangers.
 In 2020, the State of Massachusetts enacted traffic laws making it illegal to use an electric device without hands-free mode enabled.